IUSmusic/IUS-DMS/README.txt

 Step 9.
 Use the loop control to keep playback cycling.
 Step 10.
 Use the theme button in the top bar to switch between dark and light high contrast viewing modes.

-Technical note

-The prototype is implemented as a single page HTML application using browser native audio and media features.
-It is a front end prototype of the real model and is not the embedded hardware firmware.